FinalCatalyst/Nuclear-Sunset/docs/main/setup.md

 - Manual Download [Tale of Two Wastelands](https://mod.pub/ttw/133/files) and extract the archive.
 - Open the extracted `Tale of Two Wastelands Installer` folder.
 Right-click `TTW Install.exe` and select `Run as Administrator`.
-- Verify that the `Fallout 3` file path matches your Steam/GOG Fallout 3 installation path (this should already be auto-populated).
+- Verify that the `Fallout 3` file path matches your Steam/GOG/Epic Games Fallout 3 installation path (this should already be auto-populated).
 - Copy (`Ctrl+C`) `C:\Modding\Nuclear Sunset\[NoDelete] Stock New Vegas`, changing the Root Directory path if necessary, and paste (`Ctrl+V`) it into the `Fallout New Vegas` file path.
 - Copy (`Ctrl+C`) `C:\Modding\Nuclear Sunset\MODS\[NoDelete] [INF] [DB] - Tale of Two Wastelands (TTW)`, changing the Root Directory path if necessary, and paste (`Ctrl+V`) it into the `Tale of Two Wastelands Installation Path`.